nlistgarten/condor/docs/topics/glossary.rst

        a model being evaluated as part of another model definition

     model instance
-       an evaluation of the model with the specified input values; may be symbolic when embedded into another model
+       an evaluation of the model with the specified input values bound; may be symbolic when embedded into another model

+    bind
+       attach specific values to the inputs and outputs of a model to create a model instance

     model template
       a class that defines what fields and placeholder values a particular model type can use; a model subclasses a template